 Weaving with sticks

 Simplicity is key.
 No looms for this, just two pencils and a length of string!

 Materials:

-The wool you have spun on your pencil (supplemented if you haven't enough)
+Balls of wool

 Two pencils or sticks

 String or wool thread to act as warp thread

 Needle

 Pipe cleaners

 Stick on eyes (from craft suppliers)

 Instructions:

 Attach string or wool to one end of each pencil or weaving stick to act as the weft thread.

 Hold the sticks in your left hand, keeping them parallel with about a 1" gap between them.

-Using the woollen thread that you have spun, trap the end with your thumb or make a loop and pop it over one stick.
+Using your wool, trap the end with your thumb or make a loop and pop it over one stick.
 Weave a figure of 8 around the sticks, gently sliding the weave down the sticks as you work but don't push it all off the end until you have made the full length of weaving you require.